flycrum/mmm-typed-vuex/README.md

 Vuex and TypeScript living in harmony with one another.

 We're talking:
-* no more string references in your Vue components
+* no more string references in your Vue components (those suck)
-* no more guess work as to the structure of your store
+* no more guess work as to the structure of your store (thank goodness)
-* typed state values, mutation / action payloads, and more!
+* typed state values, mutation / action payloads, and getters (it's about time)
-* simplify even further by getting rid of mapState, mapActions, mapMutations, and mapGetters (optional)
+* built-in init action for modules (why doesn't this exist by default?)
-* dispatch actions, get state, etc from anywhere in your code via a single-line command!
+* simplify components even further by getting rid of mapState, mapActions, mapMutations, and mapGetters (optional)
-* it's easier than ever to dispatch events from other modules
+* dispatch actions, get state, etc from anywhere in your code via a single-line command (easy-peasy like)

 ## Installation